-E&C professionals like Chief Compliance Officers (CCO) are well versed in risk analysis, policy development, due diligence, and introducing programs based on the company’s values.
-Their aim to drive ethical conduct and reduce the risk of regulatory violations or unethical behavior – coupled with the individual’s unique subject-matter expertise, skillset, and character – means that CCOs are well-positioned to help the Board fulfill its responsibilities.
+E&C professionals like Chief Compliance Officers (CCO) are well-versed in risk analysis, policy development, due diligence, and introducing programs based on the company’s values.
+Their aim to drive ethical conduct and reduce the risk of regulatory violations or unethical behavior – coupled with the individual’s unique subject-matter expertise, skillset, and character – means that CCOs are well-positioned to help the Board fulfill their responsibilities.

 Recognize The Responsibilities of the Board

 Corporate boards wield great power; approving corporate strategy, hiring the CEO, and determining compensation for its senior executives to ensure pay and performance align with stakeholder expectations.
 With that power comes a long list of responsibilities.

 The Board is responsible for ensuring that employees, company processes, and initiatives follow applicable rules and regulations in the pursuit of its business objectives, and more generally, for oversight of the outputs of the compliance function.
 This is ever more challenging as the realm of compliance grows and the regulatory environment becomes more complex.

 In a keynote address at the Society for Corporate Governance National Conference, SEC Commissioner, Allison Herren Lee, drew the connection between the growing influence of corporations over the social and economic well-being of people and communities and the rising tide of Board responsibilities in climate change, racial justice, and economic inequality.

 The Board has significant oversight responsibilities, with an ever-growing emphasis on ESG strategy and ESG-related risks.
 These obligations flow from both federal securities laws and fiduciary duties rooted in state law.
 In 2020, The World Economic Forum published a white paper explaining that boards need to integrate ESG into corporate governance out of a recognition that business value creation is increasingly dependent on understanding and managing these risks and opportunities.